GTN-Quebec/lom2mlr/documentation.md

     :::N3
     []  a mlr1:RC0002;
         mlr5:DES1700 [ a mlr5:RC0003;
-            mlr5:DES0800 <ISO_IEC_19788-5:2012::VA.1:T020> ] .
+            mlr5:DES0800 "T020" ] .

 ##### Exceptions

 The difficult cases are `publisher` and `unknown`, which are not translated as vocabulary entities, but as literals.
+Note that this is invalid MLR, as the literal MUST be taken from the vocabulary.
+We use an asterisk to denote the absence from the vocabulary.

+Another approach would be to use a different RDF property (through a MLR extension or otherwise) to keep the more precise LOM information.

     :::xml
     <lifeCycle>